 Visitors enjoy a rich tapestry of fur trading life, from culture to crafts, medicine to business, domestic life to heritage farming through a choice of overnight experiences, education programs, artisan workshops, conferences, banquets, festivals, camping, boating, concerts, and more.

 Discovery Harbour on Penetanguishene Bay traces its roots and location back to the original Penetanguishene British naval and military base built as a result of the War of 1812 to safeguard access to Upper Canada.
-Popular events include Family Discovery Day and Haunted Harbour.
+Popular events include Pirates of the Bay and Pumpkinferno at Haunted Harbour.

 Sainte-Marie among the Hurons in Midland was the 17th century headquarters for the French Jesuit mission to the Huron Wendat First Nation and Ontario's first European community.
-It has 25 reconstructed buildings, school programs, restaurant and award-winning festivals and events such as First Light and the Aboriginal Festival Weekend.
+It has 25 reconstructed buildings, school programs, restaurant and award-winning festivals and events such as First Light and the Bagattaway Lacrosse Festival.

 The Art Gallery of Ontario* cultivates and advances the visual arts.
 It offers education, art programs, exhibits and displays.